Frequently Asked Questions

 Additive Manufacturing (AM)

-Many in the industry are challenged with non-functional or prototype-only parts as a result of additive manufacturing.
+Too often manufacturers can only create non-functional or prototype-only parts from limited materials using additive manufacturing.
 Spectrum has developed technologies that allow end-use parts out of the same production materials commonly used in tubing and catheter manufacturing.
-Unlike many other suppliers, Spectrum uses our additive manufacturing technologies to process all medical-grade thermoplastic materials.
+Unlike other suppliers, Spectrum uses proprietary AM technologies to process all medical-grade thermoplastic materials.
 These include nylon, Pebax®, polypropylene, polycarbonate, acrylonitrile butadiene styrene (ABS), polylactic acid (PLA), PEEK, polyetherketone (PEK), high impact polystyrene (HIPS), urethanes, and custom materials.
+We can handle a wide variety of requests, ranging from "napkin-sketch" to highly detailed and specific designs.
+Customers benefit the most when AM properties are evaluated with quick iterations early in the design process.

 Laser Processing